This website is independent and non-denominational.

 COLOSSIANS CHAPTER 1

-- Colossians 1:20-22 – Before Christ some intelligent earthly and heavenly creatures waged war against God by evil deeds.
+Colossians 1:20-22 – In the time before Christ, some intelligent earthly and heavenly creatures waged war against God by evil deeds.
 God was not angry.
 He ended the war by providing evidence through Christ’s death, which even heaven needed.

 COLOSSIANS CHAPTER 2